asr1/A-Pathfinding-and-movement-system-demo/README.md

-A* pathfinding and movement system in C# and MonoGame taken from the Vault-Tech engine.
+A* pathfinding and movement system in C# and MonoGame.

 I have been working on this code for the past two year.
 I hope you appreciate it and hope it helps you with your own projects.